Spatial Data Scientist

 [email protected]

 Before the Conservancy, she contracted with the United States Geological Survey to apply spatial conservation prioritization tools to offset siting for mitigation.
-She holds a M.S. from the University of Washington where she analyzed the ability for mammals to keep pace with climate change (link to Conservancy's Talk blog) and explored methods for incorporating climate change adaptation and resilience into conservation planning.
+She holds a M.S. from the University of Washington where she analyzed the ability for mammals to keep pace with climate change and explored methods for incorporating climate change adaptation and resilience into conservation planning.

 What Carrie is working on now: